jhollowayj/grafana-demo/slides/02_Prometheus Concepts.md

 `job`: The configured job name that the target belongs to.
 `instance`: The `<host>:<port>` part of the target's URL that was scraped.

-example of web server with 4x replications:
+Example of web server with 4 replication instances:

 ```txt
     job: api-server